 Sports Garage claims to be Boulder’s only “full-service, high-end bike retailer dedicated to alternative surface cycling.”
-That’s dirt roads, gravel and “bikepacking.”
-Get off the common road and take cycling to a new level.
-Sports Garage attracts serious bike nerds, mechanics and people who get excited about gear.
+That’s single track mountain biking, backcountry adventure, gravel roads and dirt paths.
+With an unrivaled fleet of over fifty demo bikes, Sports Garage attracts bike enthusiasts, serious mechanics, and riders craving a “dirt” education .
 As Sports Garage puts it, where the pavement ends is where the shop’s passion begins.
-Sports Garage has been around for more than 25 years.
+Sports Garage was founded 25 years ago.

 Boulder Cycle Sport, 4580 Broadway, Unit B

 Boulder Cycle Sport was founded by a small group of University of Colorado alumni in 2005.
 Since then, it has won numerous awards, including America’s Best New Bike Shop, multiple Top 100 Dealer listings and America’s Best Bike Shop.

 Its continued mission has been to redefine the community bike shop with the highest level of customer service to all levels of cyclists, while igniting change in the world through the power of riding on two wheels.

 A full-service bicycle retailer with two locations (there’s also one at 629 S. Broadway St., Suite K), the shop offers bicycles, accessories, apparel, repair/maintenance services, professional bike fitting and hosts community events for bicycle enthusiasts of all ages and all abilities.
 Boulder Cycle SPort provides a range of road, mountain, comfort, triathlon, commuter and electric bikes from brands including Yeti, Scott, Giant, Liv, Pinarello, Mosaic, Mariposa, BMC, Linus and Surly.